pimcore-extensions/bootstrap/README.md

 composer require pimcore-extensions/bootstrap
 ```

-Composer will automatically copy the area files into your `website/var/areas` directory.
+Pimcore will automatically copy the area files into your `website/var/areas` directory when you enable them in the admin.

 Next, you'll have to make the views available.
 You can either copy the folders inside `views/scripts` into
 `website/views/scripts` or otherwise: